luissimas/luissimas/README.md

 - Telecom platforms based on SIP, SMPP and Diameter protocols

 ## Learning and side projects
-- Distributed systems using (mostly using Elixir)
+- Distributed systems (mostly using Elixir)
 - Microservices and CLI tools (mostly using Go)
 - Cloud infrastructure (mostly using GCP)